+1-440-204-2100

 If you wish to commend the actions of any employee of the Lorain Police Department, you may:

-• ?Ask to speak with the employee’s supervisor to verbally communicate your praise
+• ?Ask to speak with the employee’s supervisor to communicate your praise verbally

 • Write a letter or e-mail to the Chief of Police explaining your praise

-Letters of commendation should be mailed to:
+Mail letters of commendation to:

 Chief James P. McCann